btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 ### BTCPay Order Statuses

 Depending on your business model and store settings, you may want to configure your order statuses.
-You can set BTCPay to trigger certain order status in WooCommerce automatically.
+You can set BTCPay Server to trigger certain order status in WooCommerce automatically.

 * New Order - order placed, not paid yet.
 * Paid - order paid, not confirmed on the blockchain.
-* Confirmed - order paid, confirmed on the blockchain, does not have a sufficient number of confirmations set in BTCPay tore settings.
+* Confirmed - order paid, confirmed on the blockchain, does not have a sufficient number of confirmations set in BTCPay Server store settings.
 * Complete - order paid, confirmed on the blockchain with a sufficient number of confirmations.
-* Invalid - order paid, did not get a sufficient number of confirmations in a pre-defined time-frame set in BTCPay store settings.
+* Invalid - order paid, did not get a sufficient number of confirmations in a pre-defined time-frame set in BTCPay Server store settings.
 * Expired - invoice expired, order not paid
 * Paid after expiration - invoice expired, paid
 * Expired with partial payment - invoice expired and paid partially

 Take time to think about how you wish to automate these statuses.
-If you do not wish certain BTCPay status to trigger WooCommerce order status, you can leave it blank.
+If you do not wish certain BTCPay Server status to trigger WooCommerce order status, you can leave it blank.

 For example, if a merchant wants to send an email notifying the customer that the payment has been received, but the order will be processed upon confirmation, the merchant would have to set "order status paid" to "on hold."
 Then, the merchant would have to customize and trigger email for 'on hold' status of the order in WooCommerce.
 It takes some time to find a perfect formula, so users should test things out before going live.